Get involved!

 We would like your input on heritage in Edmonton!

-Complete our survey to provide your feedback on what the new Heritage Places Strategy could consider.
-Survey is open May 20 to June 8.
+Complete our survey to provide your feedback on the Heritage Places Strategy’s draft Guiding Principles and Pillars.
+Survey is open November 13 - 30, 2025.

 Start the survey now.